ImageMagick/Usage-Markdown/quantize/index.md

 As of IM v6.3.9 there are a number of new "`-format`" escapes that can be useful to extract more specific information about images without needing to parse a verbose "`identify`" or "`info:`" output.

-For example you can get the average red channel colour by getting the '`%[mean]`' greyscale value from of the images, red channel image.
+For example, you can get the average red channel colour by getting the '`%[mean]`' greyscale value from of the images, red channel image.

 ~~~
 convert rose: -channel R -separate -format '%[mean]' info: